Chapter One: Gameplay

 - Fire Rings

-Complicated and arcane-looking gear with no actual purpose
+Complicated and arcane-looking gear with no real purpose

 is great for intimidating newbies.
 More experienced players